University of Massachusetts Press

 There are presently no open calls for submissions.

-The Juniper Prize takes its name from Fort Juniper, the house that the poet Robert Francis (1901-1987) built by hand in the woods in western Massachusetts.
-When UMass Press launched the Juniper Prize for Poetry in 1975, we were one of the first university presses to publish contemporary poetry.
-We introduced the Juniper Prize for Fiction in 2004 to honor outstanding literary fiction.
+The Juniper Prize takes its name from Fort Juniper, the house that the poet Robert Francis (1901-1987) built by hand in the woods of western Massachusetts.
+To honor Francis’s poetry and creative life in the Valley, the Press and the MFA program launched the Juniper Prize for Poetry in 1975.
+They added the Juniper Prize for Fiction in 2004 and the Juniper Prize for Creative Nonfiction in 2018.

 Previous winners include: the poets Lucille Clifton, Lynda Hull, Richard Jackson, and Arthur Vogelsang, and the fiction writers Rod Val Moore, Andrew Malan Milward, Dwight Yates, and Lynn Lurie.